frederic-perez/AmE-dictionary/data/dictionary.md

 __contumacious__ _adj_ Obstinately disobedient or rebellious; insubordinate.
 __contumely__ _n_ A rude expression intended to offend or hurt. _Syn_ insult, revilement, vilification, abuse
 __conundrum__ _n_ :three: /kəˈnʌndrəm/ /kuh-NUN-drum/ __1__ A conundrum is a problem that is difficult, confusing, or intricate. _Ideally, students in an ethics class will really wrestle with moral conundrums._ __2__ Conundrum can also refer to a riddle whose answer is or involves a pun. _Her answer to the conundrum “why didn’t the lost hikers starve in the desert?” was “because of the sand which is there.”_
-__convalesce__ _v_ :five: /kahn-vuh-LESS/ (convalescing) To return to health and strength after illness. _Syn_ recover, recuperate _After two weeks in the hospital, I was sent home to convalesce for three months._
+__convalesce__ _vi_ :six: /kahn-vuh-LESS/ (convalescing) To return to health and strength after illness. _Syn_ recover, recuperate _After two weeks in the hospital, I was sent home to convalesce for three months._
 __convection__ _n_
 __convective__ _adj_ _Convective cloud._
 __convene__ _v_ :nine::m: (convenes, convened) Come or bring together for a meeting or activity; assemble. _He had convened a secret meeting of military personnel._ _Syn_ summon, call, call together, order :es: convocar; reunirse a; encontrarse _People convened in the lobby._ _A War Council was convened._